Christine Blasey Ford's Experience Reminds Me Of My Own

-When I was 15 years old, in the ‘80s, my parents sent me to a new school because my grades were poor.
+When I was 15 years old, in the ‘80s, my parents sent me to a new school because my school marks were poor.
 I was a painfully shy kid, and I wasn’t allowed to date yet, but it wasn’t long before I had a crush on a boy.

 My parents sent me to a therapist that year in order to figure out why I was having trouble in school.
 Instead of talking about my schoolwork, however, I asked my shrink what I should do about my crush.
 He told me that sometimes, when you have sex with someone, the person will develop feelings of love for you.
 This was terrible advice to give a young girl, but it was the only adult guidance I had on the subject at the time.